ardoi/ardoi.github.io/_posts/2014-07-06-confidence_intervals_part1.md

 ![](/img/ftest/ci_compare.png)

 ## Summary
-The good news is that the approximate method is still valid in many cases when the data is not quite as ambiguous as above:
+The good news is that the approximate method is still valid in many cases when the data is not quite as ambiguous as in the example above.
+Below the noise level is considerably lower and no points are removed from the beginning:
 ![](/img/ftest/raw_data_close.png)
-both methods yield comparable results:
+In this case both methods yield comparable results:
 ![](/img/ftest/ci_compare_close.png)
 Note that the vertical scale on the right panel is almost 8 times smaller than in the more noisy case above.

-Take home message is: if you get large CI using optimizers in Python or R then you might want to try an alternative approach to double check it.
+Take home message is: if you get a large CI from the optimizer you might want to try an alternative approach to double check it.

 In the future I will discuss how to use the F-ratio method for finding CIs for multiple parameter non-linear fits.